stonne-simulator/stonne-simulator.github.io/GNN.md

 We also demonstrate the OMEGA (**O**bserving **M**apping **E**fficiency over **G**NN **A**ccelerator) framework that we build on top of [STONNE](README.md) which enables us to model the cost of the pipelined GNN dataflows.
 It instantiates SpMM and GEMM on STONNE's flexible accelerator model [MAERI](https://dl.acm.org/doi/pdf/10.1145/3173162.3173176) and feeds the statistics to an inter-phase cost model that returns the metrics of a pipelined inter-phase dataflow as shown in Figure below.

 <img src="figures/omega.png">

+For more details, please refer to the [pre-print](https://arxiv.org/pdf/2103.07977)